 Nintendo of Europe ("Nintendo") and its products are in compliance with all applicable European Union directives and regulations.
 Many of those are aimed at environmental protection as well as consumer health and safety with respect to the manufacture, supply and use of Nintendo products.
 A brief summary of the key pieces of applicable EU legislation and Nintendo's compliance with them can be found detailed below.

 The WEEE Directive aims to encourage everyone to reuse and recycle electrical and electronic equipment.
 Under the WEEE Directive, producers are encouraged to design and produce equipment taking these considerations into account and are responsible for financing the management of waste from the electrical and electronic equipment that they put on the market.
-Nintendo takes these matters fully on board in the design of its products and it cooperates with authorised regional institutions to facilitate the proper collection, recovery, recycling, and environmentally sound disposal of their waste.
-Consumers can find information about the take-back and collection systems available for used electrical and electronic equipment on the packaging and in the manuals of Nintendo products.
+Nintendo takes these matters fully on board in the design of its products and it cooperates with authorised regional institutions to facilitate the proper collection, recovery, recycling, and environmentally sound disposal of electrical and electronic equipment.

 Like the WEEE Directive, the Batteries Directive aims to reduce the environmental impact of the manufacture, distribution, use, disposal and recycling of batteries and rechargeable batteries.
 In doing so, it forbids the supply of batteries and rechargeable batteries with certain hazardous metal content and sets out requirements for batteries' labelling, safe removal from appliances, collection and recycling.
 Batteries supplied in Nintendo products are fully compliant with these requirements and consumers can find information on how their batteries can be removed and recycled safely in their product manual.
 Nintendo cooperates fully with authorised regional institutions to facilitate the proper collection and environmentally sound recovery or disposal of its batteries.